Atria Convergence Technologies: Expansion plans

-On 22 July 2016, ACT made its presence in the capital city of Delhi, with the launch of four plans and highest speed of 100 Mbps.
+On 22 July 2016, ACT made its presence in the capital city of Delhi, with the launch of four plans and highest speed of 100 Mbit/s.

 On 30 March 2017, ACT launched 1 Gbit/s wired broadband plans in Hyderabad, becoming the first ISP in India to offer practically gigabit speeds.
 It also announced plans to introduce the gigabit speed to other cities.
 By July, the company was in talks with other ISP providers to increase its presence in the country, while also installing 1,000 WiFi hotspots in Hyderabad as part of the 'City WiFi Project'.

 ACT Fibernet expanded its presence by launching services in Madurai in September 2018 and Warangal in October 2018.

 In 2019, ACT expanded its services to Jaipur, Lucknow and Ahmedabad.